-At one of the UC-VEG potlucks, Iryna met Nancy Webb, the former Community Nutrition Educator AmeriCorps, and was moved by her speech.
-She thought, “I, too, would like to learn more, be in the heart of the organization, and help promote the knowledge and lifestyle to help people in our community.”
+When learning about the AmeriCorps role with UC-VEG, she thought, “I, too, would like to learn more, be in the heart of the organization, and help promote the knowledge and lifestyle to help people in our community.”
 Iryna is proud to be a part of the wonderful volunteers of UC-VEG!

 Cherish genuinely believes it is hard, if not impossible, to live a fulfilled life without sharing love with others, and that one of the greatest ways to show love is through service that focuses on empowering individuals’ or communities to combat their challenges.
 Due to this belief, Cherish has given her time to a variety of volunteering work ranging from serving as a field agent in Peace Corps Senegal to providing after-school service to first generation elementary students.
 In the upcoming months, she will be relocating to Roseburg to serve as a UC-VEG 2020 AmeriCorps member.